cashapp/knit/Docs/Macros.md

 ### Property Wrappers

 * `@Named("name")` - The parameter will be resolved from the DI graph using the given name.
 * `@Argument` - The parameter will not be resolved from the DI graph.
 An additional parameter will be added to the generated function.
+    If the parameter also includes a default value, that default value will also be present in the arguments for the generated function.
-* `@UseDefault` - The parameter will not be resolved from the DI graph and will use the deafault value provided instead.
+* `@UseDefault` - The parameter will not be resolved from the DI graph and will always use the default value provided instead.

 ### Optional parameters